JayceeB1/Klipper-Auto-Power-Off/README.md

 - LCD menu entries have been removed to focus on web interface integration
 - **New** - Structured type-safe code with enhanced error handling
 - **New** - Better diagnostic tools for troubleshooting
+- **New** - Improved updater integration with better error handling

 ## Installation